dreamit-de/graphql-server/README.md

   and return a `Promise<GraphQLRequestInfo>`.
 By default, the `DefaultRequestInformationExtractor` is used that tries to extract the information from the body and URL params of the request.
 Own Extractor can be used by implementing `RequestInformationExtractor` interface.
+- **`metricsClient`**: The `MetricsClient` used to collect metrics from the GraphQLServer.
+By default, the `DefaultMetricsClient` is used that collects default NodeJS and three custom metrics using `prom-client` library.
+Own MetricsClient can be used by implementing `MetricsClient` interface.

-## To be added to options descriptions
+## To be added as Options descriptions

+readonly shouldUpdateSchemaFunction?: (schema?: GraphQLSchema) => boolean

+readonly collectErrorMetricsFunction?: (error: GraphQLError, request?: Request) => void

-readonly rootValue?: unknown | undefined readonly contextValue?: unknown readonly fieldResolver?: Maybe<GraphQLFieldResolver<unknown, unknown>> readonly typeResolver?: Maybe<GraphQLTypeResolver<unknown, unknown>> readonly executeFunction?: (schema: GraphQLSchema,
+readonly rootValue?: unknown | undefined

+readonly contextValue?: unknown

+readonly fieldResolver?: Maybe<GraphQLFieldResolver<unknown, unknown>>

+readonly typeResolver?: Maybe<GraphQLTypeResolver<unknown, unknown>>

+readonly executeFunction?: (schema: GraphQLSchema,
 document: DocumentNode,
 rootValue?: unknown,